 Standard Body Measurements

-Use these measurements to choose the right size to your easy cardigan.
+Use these measurements to choose the right size for your easy cardigan.
 It is supposed to be loosely fitted except for the sleeves.
 Remember that the front drape can also become a hoodie.

 S | 6-8 |